-II.
-Covered Persons Should Handle Ethically Actual and Apparent Conflicts of Interest
+I. Covered Persons Should Handle Ethically Actual and Apparent Conflicts of Interest

 Overview.
-A "conflict of interest" occurs when a Covered Person's private interest interferes with the interests of, or his/her service to, the Company.
+A "conflict of interest" occurs when a Covered Person's private interest interferes with the interests of, or his/her service to, a Company.
 For example, a conflict of interest would arise if a Covered Person, or a member of his/her family, receives improper personal benefits as a result of his/her position in the Company.

-Certain conflicts of interest arise out of the relationships between Covered Persons and the Company and already are subject to conflict of interest provisions in the Investment Company Act of 1940, as amended (the "1940 Act").
-For example, Covered Officers may not individually engage in certain transactions (such as the purchase or sale of securities or other property) with the Company because of their status as "affiliated persons" of the Company.
-The Company's compliance programs and procedures are designed to prevent, or identify and correct, violations of these provisions.
-Each Covered Officer is an employee of a service provider to the Company ("Service Provider"), including Audax Management Company (NY), LLC, a Delaware limited liability company and the Company's investment adviser, Audax

-Management Company, LLC, a Delaware limited liability company and the Company's administrator.
-Although typically not presenting an opportunity for improper personal benefit, conflicts arise from, or as a result of, the contractual relationship between the Company and the Service Providers of which the Covered Officers are also officers or employees.
-As a result, this Code recognizes that the Covered Officers will, in the normal course of their duties (whether formally for the Company or for the Service Provider of which the Covered Officer is an employee, or for both), be involved in establishing policies and implementing decisions which will have different effects on the Service Provider and the Company.
-The participation of the Covered Officers in such activities is inherent in the contractual relationship between the Company and the Service Provider and is consistent with the performance by the Covered Officers of their duties as officers of the Company.
-Thus, if performed in conformity with the provisions of the 1940 Act, such activities will be deemed to have been handled ethically.
-In addition, it is recognized by the board of directors of the Company (the "Board of Directors") that the Covered Officers may also be or in the future become officers or employees of one or more other investment companies covered by this Code or other similar codes.
+Certain conflicts of interest arise out of the relationships between Covered Persons and a Company and already are subject to conflicts of interest provisions in the Investment Company Act of 1940, as amended (the "Investment Company Act").
+For example, Covered Officers may not individually engage in certain transactions (such as the purchase or sale of securities or other property) with a Company because of their status as "affiliated persons" of the Company.
+Each Company's compliance programs and procedures are designed to prevent, or identify and correct, violations of these provisions.
+Each Covered Officer is an employee of a service provider to the Companies ("Service Provider"), which Service Providers include Audax Management Company (NY), LLC, a Delaware limited liability company, ACBDC's investment adviser and APCF's administrator, Audax PDB Management Company, LLC, a Delaware limited liability company and APCF's investment adviser, and Audax Management Company, LLC, a Delaware limited liability company and ACBDC's administrator.
+Although typically not presenting an opportunity for improper personal benefit, conflicts arise from, or as a result of, the contractual relationship between the Companies and the Service Providers of which the Covered Officers are also officers or employees.
+As a result, this Code recognizes that the Covered Officers will, in the normal course of their duties (whether formally for the Companies or for the Service Provider of which the Covered Officer is an employee, or for both), be involved in establishing policies and implementing decisions which will have different effects on the Service Provider and the Companies.
+The participation of the Covered Officers in such activities is inherent in the contractual relationship between the Companies and the Service Provider and is consistent with the performance by the Covered Officers of their duties as officers of the Company.
+Thus, if performed in conformity with the provisions of the Investment Company Act, such activities will be deemed to have been handled ethically.
+In addition, it is recognized by the board of directors of each Company (the "Board of Directors") that the Covered Officers may also be or in the future become officers or employees of one or more other investment companies covered by this Code or other similar codes.

-Other conflicts of interest are covered by this Code, even if such conflicts of interest are not subject to provisions in the 1940 Act.
+Other conflicts of interest are covered by this Code, even if such conflicts of interest are not subject to provisions in the Investment Company Act.
 The following list provides examples of conflicts of interest under this Code, but Covered Persons should keep in mind that these examples are not exhaustive.
-As a general matter, the personal interest of a Covered Person should not be placed improperly before the interest of the Company.
+As a general matter, the personal interest of a Covered Person should not be placed improperly before the interest of a Company.